 A survey course in the physical sciences with emphasis on scientific processes and problem solving.
 Areas of study will include selected topics in physics, chemistry, astronomy, geology and meteorology.
+A scheduled laboratory will supplement classroom activities.
 (Previously known as PHY 110)